simp/simp-doc/docs/user_guide/PXE_Boot.rst

 #.
 Type ``chown root.apache /var/www/ks/*`` to ensure that all files are owned by ``root`` and in the ``apache`` group.
 #.
 Type ``chmod 640 /var/www/ks/*`` to change the permissions so the owner can read and write the file and the ``apache`` group can only read.

-.. note:: The URLs and locations in the file are setup for a default SIMP install.
+..
+NOTE:: The URLs and locations in the file are setup for a default SIMP install.
 That means the same OS and version as the SIMP server, all servers in one location (on the SIMP server) and in specific directories.
 If you have installed these servers in a different location than the defaults, you may need to edit URLs or directories.

-.. note:: If you want to PXE boot more than this operating system, make a copy of these files, name them appropriately and update URLS and links inside and anything else you may need.
+..
+NOTE:: If you want to PXE boot more than this operating system, make a copy of these files, name them appropriately and update URLS and links inside and anything else you may need.
 (You must know what you are doing before attempting this.)
 If you are booting more than one OS you must also make sure your YUM server has the OS packages for the other OSs.
 By default the YUM server on SIMP has the packages only for the version of OS installed on the SIMP server.

 Setting up TFTP
 ~~~~~~~~~~~~~~~